-The members of the Sustainability and ESG Committee are Ms. Cotte (Chair), Mr. Estey and Mr. McRae.
-The Sustainability and ESG Committee met four times in 2022.
+The members of the Sustainability and ESG Committee are currently Ms. Cotte (Chair), Ms. Dutton, Ms. Kazarian and Mr. Muslih.
+The Sustainability and ESG Committee met four times in 2023.
 All of these directors have experience in evaluating and managing issues with respect to evolving ESG criteria and experience and understanding of sustainability issues and opportunities.
+The Sustainability and ESG Committee is chaired by Ms. Cotte, who is an expert in ESG matters, particularly with respect to climate-related issues and has experience leading an ESG global advisory firm.
 The purpose of the Sustainability and ESG Committee is to assist the Board in fulfilling its oversight role and other responsibilities.
 Some of the roles of the Sustainability and ESG Committee are to:

-- review the status and effectiveness of sustainability and ESG performance, metrics and goals, including processes to ensure compliance with internal policies and applicable laws and regulations; - review emerging risks and opportunities associated with sustainability and ESG issues that have the potential to impact reputation and business performance; - approve the immediate and long-term plans and strategy for sustainability and ESG and ensure such strategies support the achievement of sustainability and ESG goals; - approve the annual sustainability and ESG goals, metrics and targets and confirm that all affiliates and subsidiaries have goals that align with those of Gibson;

-- annually assess our performance as against applicable sustainability and ESG metrics and targets for the purposes of compensation and incentive plans and make recommendations to the CGCN Committee in that regard; - approve all material public and non-public disclosures related to sustainability and ESG, including the Company's Sustainability Report and Carbon Disclosure Project Submission; - monitor the status and effectiveness of the diversity and inclusion and community investment programs and - review shareholder proposals relating to public policy, sustainability and ESG or corporate responsibility issues and recommend a response to the CGCN Committee.
+- review the status and effectiveness of sustainability and ESG performance, metrics and goals, including processes to ensure compliance with internal policies and applicable laws and regulations; - review emerging risks and opportunities associated with sustainability and ESG issues, including climaterelated risks and opportunities, that have the potential to impact reputation and business performance; - approve the immediate and long-term plans and strategy for sustainability and ESG and ensure such strategies support the achievement of sustainability and ESG goals; - approve the annual sustainability and ESG goals, metrics and targets, including climate-related targets, and confirm that all affiliates and subsidiaries have goals that align with those of Gibson; - annually assess our performance against applicable sustainability and ESG metrics and targets, including for the purposes of compensation and incentive plans and make recommendations to the CGCN Committee in that regard; - approve all material public and non-public disclosures related to sustainability and ESG, including the Company's Sustainability Report and CDP Climate Change Submission and ensuring alignment with disclosure standards including the Task Force on Climate-Related Financial Disclosures (TCFD), Sustainability Accounting Standards Board (SASB) and Global Reporting Initiative (GRI); - monitor the status and effectiveness of the diversity and inclusion and community investment programs; and - review shareholder proposals relating to public policy, sustainability and ESG or corporate responsibility issues and recommend a response to the CGCN Committee.